AnesBenmerzoug/langsfer/README.md

 - [CLP-Transfer: Efficient language model training through cross-lingual and progressive transfer learning.](https://arxiv.org/abs/2301.09626) Ostendorff, Malte, and Georg Rehm. arXiv preprint arXiv:2301.09626 (2023).
 - [FOCUS: Effective Embedding Initialization for Specializing Pretrained Multilingual Models on a Single Language.](https://arxiv.org/abs/2305.14481) Dobler, Konstantin, and Gerard de Melo. arXiv preprint arXiv:2305.14481 (2023).

+Langsfer is flexible enough to allow mixing and matching strategies between different embedding initialization schemes.
+For example, you can combine fuzzy token overlap with the CLP-Transfer method to refine the initialization process based on fuzzy matches between source and target tokens.
+This flexibility enables you to experiment with a variety of strategies for different language transfer tasks, making it easier to fine-tune models for your specific use case.

 ## Quick Start

 ### Installation